 Christchurch City Centre

 Check out the city centre

 If you love museums and/or want to learn more about the history of the area, check out the Canterbury Museum.
-Aiming on providing visitors with a world class museum, this admission free venue (donations appreciated) might just excite your day.
-With ever changing exhibition check out their website to see what’s on offer before visiting.
+Aiming to provide visitors with a world class museum, this admission free venue (donations appreciated) might just excite your day.
+With ever-changing exhibitions, check out their website to see what’s on offer before visiting.
 Or just pop by and be surprised – your call.
-The Canterbury museum is open every day till 5.00pm (5.30pm in summer).
+The Canterbury Museum is open every day till 5.00pm (5.30pm in summer).

 Greater Christchurch area